Managing process water quality in heater-cooler units

 Compatible with common HCUs

-The WCD2-cHCU1 and WCD2-cHCU2 are designed for using with widely used HCU types
+WCD2-cHCU1 and WCD2-cHCU2 are designed for integration with widely used HCU architectures.

 Maintains pathogen-free process water conditions